SandyDevMC/SandysDynamicClothing/README.md

 }
 ```

+## Multiplayer

+Clothing content is **not synced over the network**.
+The server and every connected client each read their own local `.minecraft/clothes/` folder independently, and the `id` in `item.json` becomes the item's actual registry name (`dynamic_clothing_system:<id>`).

+Because of this, the server and **every** client must run the exact same set of pack ZIPs, unmodified:

+- A client missing a pack the server has (or vice versa) will typically fail to connect, with NeoForge reporting missing registry entries.
+- If two different packs happen to share the same `id` but have different content (texture, armor, etc.), nothing crashes - each installation just registers its own version under that id.
+Since clothing textures are composited entirely client-side, this means **the same equipped item can render differently for different players**, even though the server treats it as a single consistent item.

+Treat `clothes/` like a required resource pack: distribute identical archives to the server and to every player (e.g. bundle them in your modpack), and avoid letting players add, remove, or swap clothing packs independently on a server they share.

 ## Clothing layers

 The layer is **global**: it describes visual order, not the body part.
 Pants can use `base`, boots can use `outer`, and so on.